 Below is an overview of the different ways we minister to families and children at Cornerstone.
 For more information or questions, please contact Pastor Matt Kleinhans (firstname.lastname@example.org).

 For children pre-K and younger, we provide nursery and Sunday school environments.
-Elementary school students join us in the Sanctuary for singing and prayer, and then are dismissed during the sermon for Jr. Church in the Community Building.
+Elementary school students join us in the Sanctuary for singing and prayer, and then are dismissed during the sermon for Children’s Church and Jr. Church.
 Middle and High School students are invited to join in the adult worship service.

 Pre-K through 2nd grade students are invited to Awana as part of Cornerstone Sunday Equipping.
 At Awana, they will focus on Bible memorization, building friendships, games, and learning from God’s Word.

-Catalyst is our jr. high and high school community group, which exists to encourage and equip students to live with Jesus as Lord and Savior at home, at school, and in the local church.
-Catalyst meets during the 11am service every other Sunday.
+Catalyst is our middle school and high school community group, which exists to encourage and equip students to live with Jesus as Lord and Savior at home, at school, and in the local church.
+Catalyst meets during the 11am service on the first two Sundays of the month.
 Contact email@example.com for more info.

 Each October, Cornerstone gathers together with our neighbors and friends for fun, games, and celebrating God’s provision.
 There is candy, jump houses, food, and more.
 We hope you join us, invite some old friends, and make some new ones.